 The move, heavily scrutinized by current Slovenian politicians, was just the tip of the iceberg for the flag carrier.
 It had multiple issues, including an aging fleet, a relatively small market and strong competition from the bigger birds in the sky.

-Adria’s fall was initially seen as a disaster for the small European country, as the seat capacity at Ljubljana Airport (LJU) was significantly reduced before Lufthansa stepped in to save the day.
-The German Group’s airlines, namely Austrian, Lufthansa and Swiss have announced that they will replace former Adria frequencies, ensuring connectivity from the Slovenian capital.
+Adria’s fall was initially seen as a disaster for the small European country, as the seat capacity at Ljubljana Airport (LJU) was significantly reduced before Lufthansa (LHAB) (LHA) stepped in to save the day.
+The German Group’s airlines, namely Austrian, Lufthansa (LHAB) (LHA) and Swiss have announced that they will replace former Adria frequencies, ensuring connectivity from the Slovenian capital.

 4) Aigle Azur – bankrupt on September 27, 2019

 One out of two French airlines that have collapsed this fall, Aigle Azur left many frustrated.
 The second-biggest airline in the country ceased operations due to “great economic difficulty”.

 The sudden stop of operations affected up to 50,000 travelers, including passengers stranded at various airports.
 Aigle Azur was hopeful that a buyout would save the airline – it even had 14 takeover offers at one point in time, as its slots at Paris Charles De Gaulle (CDG) was hot property.